Ashwin-S-Nambiar/ashlog/content/notes/Spotify Now Playing Widget.md

 ![Spotify widget showing idle state](./assets/spotify-now-playing-idle.png)

 *The graceful fallback state when I'm not listening to anything.
-It maintains the widget's presence without looking broken or empty.
-The green Spotify icon stays visible to keep the branding consistent.*
+It maintains the widget's presence without looking broken or empty.*

 </div>

 ## Why Build This?
 As a developer who codes with music constantly playing, I wanted my portfolio to reflect this aspect of my personality.
 Instead of a static "about me" section, visitors can see exactly what's soundtrack-ing my current coding session.
 It's a small detail that adds personality and creates an instant connection with fellow music lovers.

-The technical challenge was equally appealing: building a real-time integration that's both performant and respectful of API limits, while handling all the edge cases that come with external API dependencies.
+The technical challenge was equally appealing: building a real-time widget that's both performant and respectful of API limits, while handling all the edge cases that come with external API dependencies.

 ## Architecture Overview
 The system consists of three main components that work together seamlessly: